 - 44. SEXUAL ORIENTATION refers to who you're attracted to and who you feel drawn to romantically.
 It's different than gender identity. - 45.
 Single Person A person who is not an elderly person, a person with disabilities, a displaced person, or the remaining member of a resident family. - 46.
 Spouse Spouse means the husband or wife of the head of the household - 47.
 Stalking -means to follow, pursue, or repeatedly commit acts with the intent to kill, injure, harass, or intimidate another person; and to place under surveillance with the intent to kill, injure, harass or intimidate another person; and in the course of, or as a result of, such following, pursuit, surveillance or repeatedly committed acts, to place a person in reasonable fear of the death of, or serious bodily injury to, or to cause substantial emotional harm to (i) that person; (ii) a member of the immediate family of that person; or (iii) the spouse or intimate partner of that person.
-For purposes of this definition, "Immediate Family Member" means a spouse, parent, brother, sister, or child of that person, or an individual to whom that person stands in loco parentis; or any other person by blood or marriage. - 48.
+For purposes of this definition, "Immediate Family Member" means a spouse, parent, brother, sister, or child of that person, or an individual to whom that person stands in loco parentis; or any other person living in the household of that person and related to that person by blood or marriage. - 48.
 Tax Credit Units means the ninety-five (95) units in the Baldwin Grove Project (37 of which are Public Housing Units) that will receive the benefit of the Project's allocation of LIHTCs. - 49.
 Tenant Rent The amount payable monthly by the Family as rent to CMHA.
 Where all utilities (except telephone) and other essential housing services are supplied by the Authority, Tenant Rent equals Total Tenant Payment.
-Where some or all utilities (except telephone) and other essential housing services are not supplied by the CMHA and the cost thereof is not included in the amount paid as rent, Tenant Rent equals Total Tenant Payment Pa - 50.
+Where some or all utilities (except telephone) and other essential housing services are not supplied by the CMHA and the cost thereof is not included in the amount paid as rent, Tenant Rent equals Total Tenant Payment minus the Utility Allowance.
+(24 CFR § 5.603). - 50.
 Total Tenant Payment (TTP) The TTP is the highest of the following: 30% of the monthly Adjusted Income (as defined in these policies); or 10% of the monthly Annual Income (as defined in these policies); but not less than the CMHA Minimum Rent or higher than the Ceiling Rent.